DataDog/integrations-core/weblogic/README.md

 The WebLogic check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

-1. This check is JMX-based and collects metrics from the Platform MBean Server exported by the JVM, so JMX Remote Monitoring needs to be enabled on your WebLogic servers.
+1. This check is JMX-based and collects metrics from the Platform MBean Server exported by the JVM, so your WebLogic servers must have JMX Remote Monitoring enabled.
 Follow the instructions in the [Oracle documentation][9].

 2. Set the system property `-Djavax.management.builder.initial=weblogic.management.jmx.mbeanserver.WLSMBeanServerBuilder` to enable these metrics on the Platform MBean Server.
-This may be enabled in either the WebLogic Server Admin Console or in the server startup scripts:
+This may be enabled in either the WebLogic Server Administration Console or in the server startup scripts:

-   _**Enable in the Admin Console**_
+   _**Enable in the Administration Console**_

    ```
    Domain => Configuration => General => Advanced => Platform MBean Server Enabled